Regression-Games/RegressionBot/CONTRIBUTING.md

 });
 ```

-In the cases of these context-aware operations (opening and closing a chest, mounting and unmounting a horse, etc..) we should still provide the context-unaware functions, that the user can use themselves).
+In the cases of these context-aware operations (opening and closing a chest, mounting and unmounting a horse, etc..) we should still provide the context-unaware functions, which the user can use themselves).
 These are useful for sending new players quick code examples that they can understand.

 **ALSO DO**
 ```javascript